Pi bond

+Properties

 Pi bonds are usually weaker than sigma bonds.
-The C-C double bond, composed of one sigma and one pi bond, has a bond energy less than twice that of a C-C single bond, indicating that the stability added by the pi bond is less than the stability of a sigma bond.
+The C–C double bond, composed of one sigma and one pi bond, has a bond energy less than twice that of a C–C single bond, indicating that the stability added by the pi bond is less than the stability of a sigma bond.
 From the perspective of quantum mechanics, this bond's weakness is explained by significantly less overlap between the component p-orbitals due to their parallel orientation.
 This is contrasted by sigma bonds which form bonding orbitals directly between the nuclei of the bonding atoms, resulting in greater overlap and a strong sigma bond.

 Pi bonds result from overlap of atomic orbitals that are in contact through two areas of overlap.
+Most orbital overlaps that do not include the s-orbital, or have different internuclear axes (for example px + py overlap, which does not apply to an s-orbital) are generally all pi bonds.
 Pi bonds are more diffuse bonds than the sigma bonds.
 Electrons in pi bonds are sometimes referred to as pi electrons.
 Molecular fragments joined by a pi bond cannot rotate about that bond without breaking the pi bond, because rotation involves destroying the parallel orientation of the constituent p orbitals.

 For homonuclear diatomic molecules, bonding π molecular orbitals have only the one nodal plane passing through the bonded atoms, and no nodal planes between the bonded atoms.
 The corresponding antibonding, or π* ("pi-star") molecular orbital, is defined by the presence of an additional nodal plane between these two bonded atoms.

 Multiple bonds

 A typical double bond consists of one sigma bond and one pi bond; for example, the C=C double bond in ethylene (H2C=CH2).
 A typical triple bond, for example in acetylene (HC≡CH), consists of one sigma bond and two pi bonds in two mutually perpendicular planes containing the bond axis.
 Two pi bonds are the maximum that can exist between a given pair of atoms.
 Quadruple bonds are extremely rare and can be formed only between transition metal atoms, and consist of one sigma bond, two pi bonds and one delta bond.

 A pi bond is weaker than a sigma bond, but the combination of pi and sigma bond is stronger than either bond by itself.
 The enhanced strength of a multiple bond versus a single (sigma bond) is indicated in many ways, but most obviously by a contraction in bond lengths.
 For example, in organic chemistry, carbon–carbon bond lengths are about 154 pm in ethane, 134 pm in ethylene and 120 pm in acetylene.
-More bonds make the total bond shorter and stronger.
+More bonds make the total bond length shorter and the bond becomes stronger.